networkearth/dockerized_inaturalist/webapp/README.md

+# Building iNaturalist as a Service

-# Building the iNaturalist WebApp
+## Building the iNaturalist WebApp

 ### Building the Base Image
 ```bash